woowu/cutst/README.md

     - Woody ask: What is the MCU running speed of CU-Z62 and CU-U52?
     - Woody ask: Can I get a full timing capture of the S0 communication instance?
-The previous one is not set in the same time scale for CU-Z62 and CU-U52/B4, hence I cannot not tell in what protocol stage the time is used.
+The previous one is not set in the same time scale for CU-Z62 and CU-U52/B4, hence I cannot tell in what protocol stage the time is used.
     - Woody plan to draw a timing and state-machine diagram for the behavior of CU-Z62's MCO/SPI module.